sagemath/trac_to_gh/Issue 6095.md

 # Issue 6095: implement sloane sequence: A060302 (digits of (pi^4+pi^5))^(1/6)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6095

 Original creator: was